anoushsepehri/2018-Summer-Research-Condition-Monitoring-of-Industrial-Machines/README.md

-# 2018 Summer Research at the University of Manitoba
+# 2018 Undergraduate Summer Research at the University of Manitoba
-Raspberry Pi Scripts for data sampling, transferring and recieving.
-DAQ software samples data and sends to AWS IoT.
-Conversion script used to convert compressed data to JSON and CSV formatting once retrieved from the cloud.
+Given the increasing need of fault detection and diagnosis and the decreasing feasibility of manual condition monitoring nowadays, this project focused on the development of a modular device that can be retrofitted onto existing machines to monitor their performance.
+The data are stored on the device and then automatically sent to a cloud server when a wireless connection is established.
+Once on the cloud server, it can be downloaded and analyzed from anywhere in the world.

-Developed for Summer Research at the University of Manitoba for Condition Monitoring of Industrial Machines
+The code was written in Python 3 and used Amazon Web Services to store data.
+Work was done at the University of Manitoba'a Fluid Power and TeleRobotics Research Laboratory